-- Medicare supplement plans, such as Medigap or Medicare Advantage, can additionally cover medical expenses.
+- Medicare Supplement plans, such as Medigap or Medicare Advantage, can additionally cover medical expenses.

 - As of 2018, Medicare has provided health insurance coverage to nearly 55 million people.

-Medicare is primarily funded by a payroll tax as well as monthly premiums and charges to beneficiaries.
-It exists to provide health insurance for Americans 65 and older who have paid into the system via the payroll tax over the course of their working lives.
-Medicare also provides coverage to some beneficiaries who are under the age of 65 and the disabled.
+A payroll tax and monthly premiums and charges to beneficiaries primarily fund Medicare.
+It provides health insurance for Americans 65 and older who have paid into the system via the payroll tax throughout their working lives.
+Medicare also provides coverage to some beneficiaries under the age of 65 and the disabled.